Archi-Lab/prox-proposal-service/README.md

 Add here the description...

 ## Installation
-After a `git clone` the following command must be executed once to initialize the projects.
+After a `git clone` or download the project the following command must be executed once to initialize the projects.

 Windows (CMD/PowerShell)
 ```posh